gregnavis/active_record_doctor/README.md

    supported by `active_record_doctor`.
 2. If a Ruby version is compatible with a supported Rails version then it's also supported by `active_record_doctor`.
-3. Only most recent teeny Ruby versions and patch Rails versions are supported.
+3. Only the most recent teeny Ruby versions and patch Rails versions are supported.

 ## Author